 What is the purpose of SDG 2?

-By implementing different strategies, businesses can successfully work towards reaching SDG 2.
-Here are some examples of strategies which are recommended.
+By implementing different strategies, businesses can successfully work towards reaching the zero hunger goal.
+Here are some examples of recommended strategies.
 For instance, maintaining the genetic diversity of seeds, plants, and domesticated animals.
 This can be done through soundly managed and diversified seed and plant banks at a national and international level.
 Furthermore, another solution can be promoting access to fair sharing of benefits arising from the genetic resources and traditional knowledge about agricultural practices.

-Increasing international investment in rural infrastructure and agricultural research leads to an enhance in the agricultural productive capacity in developing countries.
-In other words, working towards SDG 9, would lead us to reaching SDG 2.
+Increasing international investment in rural infrastructure and agricultural research may bring numerous benefits.
+Above all, it leads to an enhance in the agricultural productive capacity in developing countries.
+In other words, working towards SDG 9 would lead us to reach SDG 2.
+Very often by working towards one of the SDGs we unintentionally involve working towards more goals.

-Correct and prevent trade restrictions and distortions in world agricultural markets.
+Correcting and preventing trade restrictions and distortions in world agricultural markets is crucial.
 This includes a parallel elimination of all forms of agricultural export subsidies.

 How are companies working with it:

 CSX – Helping low-income families in the US: Together with a non-profit organization, the transportation company CSX helps local farmers improve food delivery services.
-This increases access to fresh and healthy foods for low-income families in the United States.(Source: SDG industry matrix – Transportation)
+Consequently, it increases access to fresh and healthy foods for low-income families in the United States.(Source: SDG industry matrix – Transportation)